 Or colonnades

-Before it began to rain, I looked into the village’s main well, lightleaded, imagining descent.
+Before it began to rain, I looked into the village’s main well, lightheaded, imagining descent.
 Now, the torrent underway and the well far out of view, I imagine it filling.

 A stone well

-Bundles of just-washed laundry damped in the rain.
+Bundles of just-washed laundry damped.
 Deserted mid-wring, they now unfurl slowly.
-Nearby, people have set out pails to gather water.
+Nearby, people have set out buckets to gather water.
 Already the rainwater spills over the rounded edge of the containers.

 The pail brims